Schumer and Gillibrand call for Cuomo's resignation in wake of AG report - KVIA

 New York City Mayor Bill de Blasio, a Democrat who has often feuded with Cuomo, called the actions detailed in the report “unacceptable to anyone, let alone a public servant,” after the mayor was read a summary of the report by reporters.

-“I’ve been very clear about the fact that what we have seen is disqualifying,” said de Blasio, who, when the allegations surfaced earlier this year, said Cuomo “just can’t serve as governor anymore.”
+“I’ve been very clear about the fact that what we have seen is disqualifying,” de Blasio said.

-Westchester County Executive George Latimer stood by Cuomo earlier this year when the sexual harassment allegations were made public.
-But on the heels of the new report, he said the findings were “clear and compelling” and that the “Governor must resign.”

-Nassau County Executive Laura Curran also called for Cuomo to “resign immediately.”

 New York state Assembly Speaker Carl Heastie, who had launched an impeachment probe into Cuomo earlier this year, said Tuesday that the report was sent to members who will “undertake an in-depth examination of the report” with Assembly counsels and the legal firm it retained.

-Cuomo denied the allegations detailed in the report shortly after it was released on Tuesday.
+Cuomo has frequently accused the investigation as being politically motivated and again denied the allegations detailed in the report shortly after it was released on Tuesday.

-“I want you to know directly from me that I never touched anyone inappropriately or made inappropriate sexual advances,” Cuomo said in a speech, reiterating a position he has held for months despite calls for him to step down.
+“I want you to know directly from me that I never touched anyone inappropriately or made inappropriate sexual advances,” Cuomo said in a speech, reiterating a position he has held for months.

-In March, more than 50 New York state Democratic lawmakers called for Cuomo’s resignation, arguing that he has “lost the confidence of the public” and was “ineffective in this time of most urgent need.”

-A majority of New York congressional Democrats, including Schumer, also called for Cuomo to resign at the time.

 The-CNN-Wire